Biblical Baby Names for Boys and Girls

-If you are thinking of researching a girl’s name from the Bible you might just come in the right place.
-The Bible, whether from the Old Testament or the New Testament have many fascinating names, inspiring stories of women and meanings behind them for you to discover.
+If you are thinking of researching a name from the Bible you might just come in the right place.
+The Bible, whether from the Old Testament or the New Testament have many fascinating names, inspiring stories of men and women and meanings behind them for you to discover.

-This compilation gives you some popular biblical baby girls' names and the background to these names, biblical names would make a beautiful first or middle name for your baby girl.
-I hope this hub will be a useful reference but also a source of ideas and inspiration in choosing a name for your baby girl.
+This compilation gives you some popular biblical baby girls and boys names and the background to these names, biblical names would make a beautiful first or middle name for your child.
+I hope this hub will be a useful reference but also a source of ideas and inspiration in choosing a name for your child.

 Abigail was the third wife of the biblical King David and was described as a woman of beauty, wisdom and faith.